A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Stationary State at and

-\section{Stationary state at $x>0$ and $n\to\infty$}
+\section{Stationary State at \boldmath{$x>0$} and \boldmath{$n\to\infty$}}

 We now consider the dynamics induced by imperfect measurements at finite $x = O(1)$ in the large $n$ limit.
-When the dephasing term dominates the right-hand-side of Eq.~\eqref{eq:eigen_x}, the eigenvalue distribution is expected to be peaked around $\lambda = 1/n$.
-Therefore, it is convenient to rescale the eigenvalues via \be \tilde \lambda_\al = \frac{2n\lambda_\al}{x} \ee with the trace condition becoming $\sum_\al \tilde \lambda_\al= 2n/x$.
-With this scaling, we can analyse the noise term in Eq.~\eqref{eq:eigen_x}, which is proportional to $\tilde\lambda_\alpha( dB_\alpha - x/(2n) \sum_\beta \tilde\lambda_\beta dB_\beta ) \sim \tilde \lambda_\alpha dB_\alpha$.
+When the dephasing term dominates the right-hand side of Equation~\eqref{eq:eigen_x}, the eigenvalue distribution is expected to be peaked around $\lambda = 1/n$.
+Therefore, it is convenient to rescale the eigenvalues via \be \tilde \lambda_\al = \frac{2n\lambda_\al}{x} \,, \ee with the trace condition becoming $\sum_\al \tilde \lambda_\al= 2n/x$.
+With this scaling, we can analyze the noise term in Equation~\eqref{eq:eigen_x}, which is proportional to $\tilde\lambda_\alpha( dB_\alpha - x/(2n) \sum_\beta \tilde\lambda_\beta\, dB_\beta ) \sim \tilde \lambda_\alpha \,dB_\alpha$.
 Indeed, by summing the last term in quadrature, we see it scales like $n^{-1/2}$ and can thus be neglected for $n\gg 1$.
-This can be understood as the sum $\sum_\al\tilde \lambda_\al$ is extensive and in the $n \rightarrow \infty$ limit its fluctuations are subleading with respect to its average.
-In this scaling, Eq.~\eqref{eq:eigen_x} becomes
+This can be understood as the sum $\sum_\al\tilde \lambda_\al$ being extensive and in the $n \rightarrow \infty$ limit its fluctuations are subleading with respect to its average.
+In this scaling, Equation~\eqref{eq:eigen_x} becomes

 This associated stochastic dynamics is exactly solvable even at finite $n$.
-Indeed, by introducing again logarithmic variables $\tw_\al = \log \tilde \lambda_\al$ we can reduce this to a Langevin equation, analogous to Eq.~\eqref{eq:langevin_n}
+Indeed, by introducing again logarithmic variables $\tw_\al = \log \tilde \lambda_\al$, we can reduce this to a Langevin equation, analogous to Equation~\eqref{eq:langevin_n}, as follows:

-We stress that this equation involves a completely conservative force where the potential $V_x(\tilde w)$ now reads:
+We stress that this equation involves a completely conservative force where the potential $V_x(\vec \tw)$ now reads as follows: